 Podiatry and Chiropody

-Diseased or misshapen toenails may be difficult to cut
+- Nail cutting - diseased or misshapen toenails may be difficult to cut

-Corns and callus can cause considerable pain and restricted mobility
+- Reduction of corns and callus - corns and callus can cause considerable pain and restricted mobility

-Total or partial removal of a painful toenail under local anaesthetic
+- Minor surgery - total or partial removal of a painful toenail under local anaesthetic

 Painful feet can lead to reduced mobility and the loss of independence.